 Current environmental issues affecting the Eritrean people: deforestation, desertification; soil erosion; overgrazing.

-Google maps Eritrea
+Google Maps Eritrea

 The capital and other divisions